onnx/onnx/docs/Operators.md

    ```
    pad_shape[i] = (output_spatial_shape[i] - 1) * strides_spatial_shape[i] + kernel_spatial_shape[i] - input_spatial_shape[i]
    ```
-   The output of each pooling window is divided by the number of elements exclude pad.
+   The output of each pooling window is divided by the number of elements (exclude pad when attribute count_include_pad is zero).

 #### Version

-This version of the operator has been available since version 1 of the default ONNX operator set.
+This version of the operator has been available since version 7 of the default ONNX operator set.

+Other versions of this operator: <a href="Changelog.md#AveragePool-1">AveragePool-1</a>

 #### Attributes

 <dl>
 <dt><tt>auto_pad</tt> : string</dt>
 <dd>auto_pad must be either SAME_UPPER, SAME_LOWER or VALID.
 Where SAME_UPPER or SAME_LOWER mean pad the input so that the output size match the input.In case of odd number add the extra padding at the end for SAME_UPPER and at the beginning for SAME_LOWER.
 VALID mean no padding.
 DEPRECATION NOTE: auto_pad is only intended to support legacy uses, and for framework authors, one is explicitly encouraged to use explicit padding specified in the pads attribute.</dd>
+<dt><tt>count_include_pad</tt> : int</dt>
+<dd>Whether include pad pixels when calculating values for the edges.</dd>
 <dt><tt>kernel_shape</tt> : list of ints (required)</dt>
 <dd>The size of the kernel along each axis.</dd>
 <dt><tt>pads</tt> : list of ints</dt>